SecondNewtonLaw/Global-Functions-Documentation/Libraries/Signals.md

-# Signal
+# Signals

-Functions that allow interaction with RBXSignals.
+Functions that allow interaction with RBXScriptSignals and RBXScriptConnections.

 ---